-In granting Respondents immunity from suit, the court of appeals erroneously treated these civilian contractors as if they were combatants entitled to invoke a provision of the Federal Tort Claims Act ("FTCA") that bars damages suits for the "combatant activities" of the "military or naval forces or the Coast Guard."
+("FTCA") that bars damages suits for the "combatant activities" of the "military or naval forces or the Coast Guard."
 28 U.S.C. § 2680(j).
-The court reasoned that these contractors were functionally equivalent to U.S. soldiers because they were "integrated" into a "common mission" with the U.S. military, under "ultimate military command," and "subject to military direction."
-Saleh v.
-Titan, 580 F.3d 1, 6-7 (D.C.
-Cir.
-2009).
+They reasoned that these contractors were functionally equivalent to U.S. soldiers because they were "integrated" into a "common mission" with the U.S. military, under "ultimate military command," and "subject to military direction."
+Saleh, 580 F.3d at 6-7; see also Al Shimari, 658 F.3d at 419 (assuming that Defendant contractors "were integrated into the military activities at Abu Ghraib prison in Baghdad, over which the military retained command authority").
 As amici know well, however, merely performing military functions and taking commands from military officers does not transform a civilian into a soldier.